Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Configure Axway API-Management

+Watch this video for an overview: [Traffic-Monitor & Kibana Dashboard](https://youtu.be/OZ0RNnqE6hs)

 ### Admin-Node-Manager
 As the idea of this project is to use the existing API-Gateway Manager UI (short: ANM) to render log data now provided by Elasticsearch instead of the individual API-Gateway instances before (the build in behavior), it is required to change the ANM configuration to make use of Elasticsearch instead of the API-Gateway instances (default setup).
 By default, ANM is listening on port 8090 for administrative traffic.
 This API is responsible to serve the Traffic-Monitor and needs to be configured to use the API-Builder REST-API instead.